Concurrent Process Histories and Resource Transducers

-These crossing cells greatly aid in the legibility of diagrams corresponding to cells in $\corner{\A}$, but also tell us something about the categorical structure of $\corner{\A}$, namely that it is a monoidal double category in the sense of \cite{Shu10}:
+These crossing cells greatly aid in the legibility of diagrams corresponding to cells in $\corner{\A}$, but also tell us something about the categorical structure of $\corner{\A}$, namely that it is a monoidal double category in the sense of~\cite{Shu10}:

-\begin{lemma} If $\A$ is a symmetric strict monoidal category then $\corner{\A}$ is a monoidal double category.
-That is, $\corner{\A}$ is a pseudo-monoid object in the strict 2-category $\bv \mathsf{DblCat}$ of double categories, lax double functors, and vertical transformations. \end{lemma} \begin{proof} We give the action of the tensor functor on cells:
+\begin{lem} If $\A$ is a symmetric strict monoidal category then $\corner{\A}$ is a monoidal double category.
+That is, $\corner{\A}$ is a pseudo-monoid object in the strict 2-category $\bv \mathsf{DblCat}$ of double categories, lax double functors, and vertical transformations. \end{lem} \begin{proof} We give the action of the tensor product on cells:

 This defines a pseudofunctor, with the component of the required vertical transformation given by exchanging the two middle wires as in: